usegalaxy-ca/usegalaxy.ca/doc/admin_notes.md

 Adjust your cluster using the cluster.yml file, the first level of your cluster description needs to match TF_VAR_USERNAME env variable

-The available parameters and their default values can be found in the instance_info variable of the [terraform/modules/openstack/variables.tf](../terraform/modules/openstack/variables.tf) file
+The available parameters and their default values can be found in the instances_info variable of the [terraform/modules/openstack/variables.tf](../terraform/modules/openstack/variables.tf) file

 ```
 cd terraform/